-Steelers sit Big Ben, Bell, Brown for meaningless finale
+Redskins have TE Reed, RB Kelley, LB Kerrigan active vs NYG

+The Rams will finish their homecoming season without top receiver Kenny Britt, who already secured the first 1,000-yard receiving season for the franchise since 2007.
+Britt didn't practice all week with a shoulder injury.
+The Rams also deactivated quarterback Case Keenum for the second straight week, using Sean Mannion as Jared Goff's backup instead.

+Denver will be without middle linebacker Brandon Marshall (hamstring) for the fourth consecutive week, and hard-hitting safety T.J.
+Ward (concussion) for the second straight game.
+Also out is defensive end Derek Wolfe, who's been bothered by neck injuries all season and was knocked out of last week's game at Kansas City.

-The playoff-bound Pittsburgh Steelers did as coach Mike Tomlin promised, sitting quarterback Ben Roethlisberger, running back Le'Veon Bell, receiver Antonio Brown and center Maurkice Pouncey for a meaningless regular-season finale against Cleveland.
+In earlier action, the playoff-bound Pittsburgh Steelers did as coach Mike Tomlin promised by sitting quarterback Ben Roethlisberger, running back Le'Veon Bell, receiver Antonio Brown and center Maurkice Pouncey for a meaningless regular-season finale against Cleveland.

-The AFC South champion Houston Texans already had declared defensive end Jadeveon Clowney, running back Lamar Miller and linebacker John Simon out.
-They also made linebacker Brian Cushing and cornerback Johnathan Joseph, who both had been listed as questionable, inactive.
-Cushing has an ankle injury that limited him in practice, while Joseph has been dealing with ribs, shoulder and an illness.
+The AFC South champion Houston Texans, who already ruled out defensive end Jadeveon Clowney, running back Lamar Miller and linebacker John Simon, also made linebacker Brian Cushing and cornerback Johnathan Joseph inactive.

 Buffalo quarterback Tyrod Taylor is inactive for the Bills, who are starting EJ Manuel against the New York Jets.
 Taylor is dealing with a groin issue, so he was not expected to play.
 Rookie Cardale Jones will serve as Manuel's backup.

-For the Jets, wide receiver Brandon Marshall is inactive after being questionable with hip and shoulder ailments.
+For the Jets, receiver Brandon Marshall is inactive after being questionable with hip and shoulder ailments.
 It could be his last game with the Jets, who could save $7.5 million on the salary cap in an offseason that is expected to include a roster overhaul.

 Jets rookie quarterback Christian Hackenberg is active for the first time for a regular-season game and will serve as the backup to starter Ryan Fitzpatrick.